marcevrard/BabelNet-API/README.md

 ACKNOWLEDGMENTS
 ---------------

-BabelNet and the BabelNet API are an output of the ERC Starting Grant MultiJEDI No. 259234.
+BabelNet has received funding from the European Research Council (ERC) under grant agreement No. 259234.